 Intra-Day Investment Risk - The Fund seeks leveraged investment results from the close of the market on a given trading day until the close of the market on the subsequent trading day.
 The exact exposure of an investment in the Fund intraday in the secondary market is a function of the difference between the value of the Index at the market close on the first trading day and the value of the Index at the time of purchase.
-If the Index gains value, the Fund's net assets will rise by the same amount as the Fund's exposure.
-Conversely, if the Index declines, the Fund's net assets will decline by the same amount as the Fund's exposure.
+If the Index loses value, the Fund's net assets will rise by the same amount as the Fund's exposure.
+Conversely, if the Index rises, the Fund's net assets will decline by the same amount as the Fund's exposure.
 Thus, an investor that purchases shares intra-day may experience performance that is greater than, or less than, the Fund's stated multiple of the Index.

-If there is a significant intra-day market event and/or the securities of the Index experience a significant decrease, the Fund may not meet its investment objective or rebalance its portfolio appropriately.
+If there is a significant intra-day market event and/or the securities of the Index experience a significant increase, the Fund may not meet its investment objective or rebalance its portfolio appropriately.
 Additionally, the Fund may close to purchases and sales of Shares prior to the close of regular trading on the NYSE Arca, Inc. and incur significant losses.

-Daily Index Correlation/Tracking Risk - There is no guarantee that the Fund will achieve a high degree of correlation to the Index and therefore achieve its daily leveraged investment objective.
-To achieve a high degree of correlation with the Index, the Fund seeks to rebalance its portfolio daily to keep leverage consistent with its daily leveraged investment objective.
-In addition, the Fund's exposure to the Index is impacted by the Index's movement.
-Because of this, it is unlikely that the Fund will be perfectly exposed to the Index at the end of each day.
+Daily Inverse Index Correlation/Tracking Risk - Investors will lose money when the Index rises, which is a result that is the opposite from traditional index funds.
+There is no guarantee that the Fund will achieve a high degree of inverse correlation to the Index and therefore achieve its daily inverse leveraged investment objective.
+The Fund's exposure to the Index is impacted by the Index's movement.
+Because of this, it is unlikely that the Fund will be perfectly exposed to the

+Index at the end of each day.
 The possibility of the Fund being materially over- or under-exposed to the Index increases on days when the Index is volatile near the close of the trading day.
 Market disruptions, regulatory restrictions and extreme volatility will also adversely affect the Fund's ability to adjust exposure to the required levels.
+Due to the leveraged inverse nature of the Fund's investment strategy, the occurrence of some of these events or market conditions discussed below may be favorable to the Fund's returns; however, non-occurrence of these events below could have no effect on the Fund's returns, or could cause the value of the Fund's assets to decrease.

-Due to the Index including instruments that trade on a different market than the Fund, the Fund's return may vary from a multiple of the performance of the Index because different markets may close before the NYSE Arca, Inc. opens or may not be open for business on the same calendar days as the Fund.
+Due to the Index including instruments that trade on a different market than the Fund, the Fund's return may vary from the inverse of the performance of the Index because different markets may close before the NYSE Arca, Inc. opens or may not be open for business on the same calendar days as the Fund.
 Additionally, due to differences in trading hours, and because the Index may be calculated using prices obtained at times other than the Fund's net asset value calculation time, the Fund's performance may not correlate the Index.